fluttercommunity/flutter_downloader/README.md

 final tasks = await FlutterDownloader.loadTasksWithRawQuery(query: query);
 ```

-- Note: In order to parse data into `DownloadTask` object successfully, you
+In order to parse data into `DownloadTask` object successfully, you should load
-  should load data with all fields from DB (in the other word, use: `SELECT *`
+data with all fields from the database (in the other words, use `SELECT *` ).
-  ).
 For example:

 ```SQL
 SELECT * FROM task WHERE status=3
 ```

-- Note: the following is the schema of `task` table where this plugin stores
+Below is the schema of the `task` table where `flutter_downloader` plugin stores
-  tasks information
+information about download tasks

 ```SQL
 CREATE TABLE `task` (